holepunchto/hyperdht/README.md

 {
   firewall (remotePublicKey, remoteHandshakePayload) {
     // validate if you want a connection from remotePublicKey
-    // if not return false, else return true
+    // if you do return false, else return true
     // remoteHandshakePayload contains their ip and some more info return true
   }